Getting a Mortgage with No Early Repayment Charge (ERC)

 Author: Pete Mugleston

-There could be a number of reasons you’d like to find a mortgage without an early repayment charge (also known as a ‘redemption fee’).
-Typically, this penalty exists for anyone who wants to exit their mortgage deal early by paying the balance of the loan before the agreed terms, or perhaps wants to overpay their loan by a certain amount.
+There could be several reasons you’d like to find a mortgage without an early repayment charge (also known as a ‘redemption fee’).
+Typically, this penalty exists for anyone who wants to exit their mortgage deal early by paying the loan balance before the agreed terms or perhaps wants to overpay their loan by a certain amount.

 Can you get a mortgage with no early repayment charges (ERCs)?

-Yes, these kinds of penalty-free easy-exit mortgages are out there and are not uncommon in the UK, however it’s wise to be fully informed about what they might involve before committing to applying for one.
+Yes, these kinds of penalty-free, easy-exit mortgages are available and not uncommon in the UK.
+However, it’s wise to be fully informed about what they might involve before committing to applying for one.

-The reason ERCs exist is so that lenders can recoup lost interest over the original mortgage term that you would have paid, and to discourage borrowers from jumping from deal to deal.
-Banks want surety and stability, and so expect to be facing a pay-off of some kind, even with a no ERC mortgage, if you want to walk away from a mortgage agreement by simply giving the whole sum back.
+ERCs exist so lenders can recoup lost interest over the original mortgage term you would have paid and discourage borrowers from jumping from deal to deal.
+Banks want surety and stability, so expect to face a pay-off, even with a no ERC mortgage, if you want to leave a mortgage agreement by simply giving the whole sum back.

 How to find one

-The smartest way of finding a mortgage with no ERCs is to enlist the help of a mortgage broker with experience in these type of products.
-They would be able to do the ‘heavy lifting’ for you by scouring the market to identify the best mortgage deals within these parameters.
-They would also be aware of specific deals usually only available via an intermediary, rather than one which is available to the general public.
+The smartest way of finding a mortgage with no ERCs is to enlist the help of a mortgage broker with experience in these types of products.
+They could do the ‘heavy lifting’ for you by scouring the market to identify the best mortgage deals within these parameters.
+They would also be aware of specific deals that are usually only available via an intermediary rather than one that is available to the general public.

 What are the benefits and drawbacks of this type of mortgage?

-This pay-off may come in the form of higher interest rates and additional fees when taking the loan out.
-Mortgages without a redemption fee attached are also usually much harder to secure, with stricter lending criteria that’s often only open to certain types of borrowers.
-It’s advisable to get a specialist broker on board from the start of your application for this reason.
+This pay-off may result in higher interest rates and additional fees when taking out the loan.
+Mortgages without a redemption fee attached are also usually much harder to secure, with stricter lending criteria that are often only open to certain types of borrowers.
+For this reason, it’s advisable to get a specialist broker on board from the start of your application.

-What type of mortgages are available with no ERCs?
+What types of mortgages are available with no ERCs?

 There are a number of options of mortgage types to look at if you don’t want to face redemption fees, some of which are easier to get than others:

-• Standard variable rate mortgages: If you move onto this rate after any introductory offers come to an end, you are working outside of discounted product terms.
+- Standard variable rate mortgages: If you move onto this rate after the introductory offers end, you work outside of discounted product terms.
 This means while you’ll undoubtedly be paying higher interest rates, usually there are no ERCs attached.

-• Tracker mortgages: Because you are at the mercy of fluctuating Bank of England base rates and your repayments will be in line with these, you’ll likely be taking a risk with how much interest you pay but you’ll also have the ERC waived easier.
+- Tracker mortgages: Because you are at the mercy of fluctuating Bank of England base rates and your repayments will be in line with these, you’ll likely be taking a risk with how much interest you pay, but you’ll also have the ERC waived more easily.

-• Fixed rate mortgages: You have the benefit of securing an interest rate for some years ahead, which comes with less leeway when it comes to getting out of it.
-That said, for the right borrowers, fixed rate mortgages with no early repayment charges do exist, such as with Godiva and Leeds Building Society.
+- Fixed-rate mortgages: You can secure an interest rate for some years ahead, which comes with less leeway when getting out of it.
+That said, fixed-rate mortgages with no early repayment charges exist for the right borrowers, such as with Godiva and Leeds Building Society.

-• Buy-to-let mortgages: Because of the nature of the way landlords work (buying and selling properties), demand is high for no ERC products.
-They do exist, albeit with strict criteria, with options for interest-only, trackers, discounted variable rates and fixeds.
+- Buy-to-let mortgages: Because of the nature of the way landlords work (buying and selling properties), demand is high for no ERC products.
+They exist, albeit with strict criteria, with options for interest-only trackers, discounted variable rates and fixed.

-• Equity release mortgages: While less common, no ERC deals do exist in this area.
+- Equity release mortgages: While less common, no ERC deals exist in this area.

 We're so confident in our service, we guarantee it.